liuyishen418/gitR/learnGit.md

     files, and unstage them;
   - git reset –soft HEAD^ \# go back to previous commit, keep new changed files, and keep them \# staged;

+#### scenario 8: collabrate on a single repo

+  - git pull origin master (make sure local master is up to date);
+  - git checkout -b newFeature (create a new branch to work on the changes);
+  - git push origin newFeature (push the new branch to remote);
+  - make a pull request on Github from newFeature to master;
+  - go back and forth to make newFeature suitable to merge;
+  - when done, merge newFeature to master on Github or local PC;

 ### Github tips: